PaulSlocum/3dplayer/README.md

 # 3dplayer
 ### 3D WebGL mp3 player using THREE.js and Web Audio API.

-In early development -- all the buttons now work, but needs some adjustments for mobile and the visualizations are not yet complete.
+In early development.
+All the buttons now work, but it needs adjustments for mobile and the visualizations are not yet complete.

 [Link to working project demo page](https://paulslocum.github.io/3dplayer/)